 The Hennepin County Department of Community Corrections and Rehabilitation is committed to a culture of Zero Tolerance of sexual abuse and sexual harassment and continues to reinforce the requirements of the PREA Standards.
-All three DOCCR Institutions are fully PREA compliant which is a testament to DOCCR's sustained commitment to the highest level of sexual safety.
-DOCCR Institutions will be audited in 2017 and 2018 respectively to ensure on-going DOCCR PREA compliance.
+All three DOCCR Institutions are fully PREA compliant.
+Juvenile Detention Center recently achieved full PREA compliance during the second round of the PREA Audit in 2017.
+The Adult Corrections Facility and the County Home School are also scheduled for a second round of PREA Audits in 2018.
+DOCCR has sustained PREA compliance which is a testament to their commitment to the highest level of sexual safety.